 Outpatient Clinic Assistant (Medical Assistant)

-For information regarding San Joaquin County Clinics, please visit our website at www.sjgeneral.org
+For more information regarding San Joaquin General Hospital, please visit our website: www.sjgeneral.org

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.